A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 It doesn’t get much more grain-to-bottle than Frey Ranch Straight Bourbon.
 This “whiskey farm” literally grows the ingredients that go into each bottle.
-Made from a combination of corn, rye, wheat, and malted barley, this offering was aged to perfection for four years.
+Made from a combination of corn, rye, wheat, and malted barley, this offering was aged for four years.

 Tasting Notes:

 If you give this whiskey a nosing, you’ll find hints of candied orange peel, dried apricots, charred wood, and sweet vanilla.
-Sipping it yields herbal hints along with sweet corn, grass, dried wood, toasted caramel, and subtle cracked black pepper.
+Sipping it yields herbal notes, along with sweet corn, grass, dried wood, toasted caramel, and subtle cracked black pepper.

 The finish is long, full of warming heat, and ends with more spicy rye pepper.

 New Hampshire (Chocorua Rye Whiskey)